ColOfAbRiX/the-road-to-fp/05_composition.md

 # Composition

-Estimated reading time: 8 minutes
+Estimated reading time: 9 minutes

+This chapter will explain the importance of modularity in system designs and why FP is so good at it.
+We will also introduce the basic building block of FP modularity and a glimpse on how to do it for less trivial situations.

 ## Exercise 5.1